ptrGSKA/multinational-retail-data-centralisation247/README.md

 # Multinational Retail Data Centralization Project

-You work for a multinational company that sells various goods across the globe.
+This work for a multinational company that sells various goods across the globe.

 Currently, their sales data is spread across many different data sources making it not easily accessible or analysable by current members of the team.

-In an effort to become more data-driven, your organisation would like to make its sales data accessible from one centralised location.
+In an effort to become more data-driven, the organisation would like to make its sales data accessible from one centralised location.

-Your first goal will be to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.
+The first goal will be to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.

 # Table of Contents
 1. [Description](#description)